Explore Nashville with GO

 Don’t spend all your time on Broadway though.
 There are plenty of places on the side streets, especially on Second Avenue for food and different music that brings in Nashvillians as well as tourists nightly.
 You’ll even find some Chicago Blues.

 There are other areas in town that have live music most every night.
 Many Nashville recording artists like to try out new work with smaller audiences wherever they can find them.
 Up-and-comers, too.
 Nashville has some of the finest recording studios in the world.
 The amount of talented players roaming around town, keeping their skills top-notch, is amazing.
-Classical music, too, at the Schermerborn Symphony Center.
+Classical music, too, at the Schermerhorn Symphony Center.
 For the latest music scene news and schedules, checking any cit websites is a must.

 Not far from downtown sits the world’s only full-size replica of the ancient Greek Parthenon.
 It serves as an exhibition center, including three quality arts and crafts shows every year.
 The park itself offers a pleasant stroll covering acres of green lawn and pathways, far from the sounds of the District.
 Recently added is the first statue of Women’s Rights Pioneers Susan B. Anthony, Sojourner Truth and Elizabeth Cady Stanton gathered around a table drafting a document.